mhvue/mastermindGame/README.md

 ## How to play:
 Click the following link to play: https://mhvue.github.io/mastermindGame/
+* It is a 4 number combination from 0-7. (ex: 1234,4567,6765 ..etc) *duplicate numbers may exist*
+* You get 10 attempts to guess the 4 number combination
+* Number needs to be in correct placement.
+If the correct number is inputted, but incorrect placement , you will be informed of so (example: 1234 but you input 1324, that's incorrect)

 ## How I Built the Game
 I wanted to give users an interactive game to keep user engaged.
-I did this by:
+Even though this is user vs. computer, I wanted the computer to be helpful, without giving away the answer.
+This is why I build the hint key, the reminder for hint, changing the text color to green in Previous Guesses for guesses that are close to answer to help user.
+The Score and Attemps is also tracked.
+In the footer, I added an option to contact me via email for questions or feedback on game.

+## Extensions
 * Modals showing to display messsages to user of:
     * Incorrect Answer
     * Correct Answer